Xinglab/rPGA/README.md

 Note: if you use --rnaedit flag, then you MUST provide a file containing RNA editing events using -e

+Using --rnaedit flag outputs two files per chromosome:

+      1. rna_edit.chrom.txt: contains RNA editing positions that overlap with heterozygous SNPs, and the number of reads overlapping each position that are assigned to hap1, hap2, or are conflicting.
+      2. hap*.rna_edit.chrom.bam: contains reads that cover RNA editing/heterozygous SNP positions

 Usage: Allele Specific Bam Files
 --------------------------------